BlueAndi/pyHexDump/README.md

 If several elements are right behind each other like in a structure, it can be configured in a similar way by using a list of elements for a datatype.
 The address of each element in the structure is calculated by the given base address in the datatype of each element.

-Note that nested structures are not supported yet!

 #### Example

 ```json